 Punch down dough and divide into three pieces.
 Cover with greased plastic wrap and let rest 15 minutes before shaping.

-To make the cheese filling: In a medium bowl, combine the grated cheese, 1 egg and butter, if using.
-Separate one egg, retaining the egg yolk and saving the white for another use.
-Fork blend the egg yolk and set aside.
-This will be used to glaze the dough later.
+In a medium bowl, combine grated cheese, 1 egg, and butter, if using.
+Separate one egg, retaining egg yolk and saving white for another use.
+Fork blend egg yolk and set aside.